Join 21 Army Cadets

-Fill in the Application for Membership in the Canadian Sea, Army, or Air Cadets.
+You can complete this process online.
 If you don’t do this part ahead of time, we can give you one when you get here.
 It’s important that this application is accurate, including the health questionnaire, as it becomes part of your cadet record.

 Fill in the Collection, Use, and Disclosure of Personal Information form.
 We also have copies of this available when you get here.
 This one is important because cadets spend time out in the community, and they stand out from the crowd.
 Media outlets and event participants often take pictures, and we need to know you’re OK with that.